Your grade is determined based on:

 - In the associated bake-off, you enter your model into a competition centered around evaluation on a previously unseen test set.
 All entries get the additional homework point, and top entries receive a bit of extra credit.
 Precisely what it means to be a top entry might vary a bit by bake-off.

-- All homeworks must be submitted by 4:30 pm on the day they are due.
-Bake-offs launch in class that day (always a Monday) and close at 4:30 on that Wednesday.
+- All homeworks must be submitted by 4:30 pm Pacific on the day they are due.
+The associated bakeoff submission is always due at that same date-time as well.

 For details, see the final projects page.